parrot/parrot/tools/dev/README.md

 ## dedeprecator.nqp

-This utility will scan your codebase use api.yaml to detect deprecated code and warn you about it.
+This utility will scan your codebase to detect deprecated code and warn you about it.
+For example, to find all deprecations in your PIR code:

+    dedeprecator.nqp myproject/*.pir

+It uses api.yaml by default, but can read alternate YAML configuration files:

+    dedeprecator.nqp --apiyaml foo.yaml myproject/*.pir

 ## show_deprecated.nqp